A Brave New Baltic

 Plan an adventure through Lithuania, Estonia and Estonia

-With the addition of Interrail Latvia Pass and Estonia Pass to our network, it is now possible to travel across all 3 of the Baltic countries with Interrail!
-Do not forget to take advantage of the Interrail Lithuania Pass.
+With the addition of Interrail Latvia Pass and Estonia Pass to our network, it's now possible to travel across all 3 of the Baltic countries with Interrail!
+Don't forget to take advantage of the Interrail Lithuania Pass.
 You might not know too much about this region of Europe, but its diverse and exciting history makes it perfect for a journey of discovery, with each country offering a unique experience.
-Expect the unexpected, from surreal swamp landscapes and healing waters, to a famous power plant and a museum in a submarine factory.
+Expect the unexpected, from surreal swamp landscapes and healing waters to a famous power plant and a museum in a submarine factory.

 To learn more about the Baltic region and give you some travel tips, we asked the people who know best - the national railway companies.
 Lietuvos geležinkeliai (Lithuania), Pasažieru vilciens (Latvia) and Elron (Estonia) recommend the Baltic destinations that you shouldn't miss and how to get to them by train.

 2. Kaunas, Lithuania